element-hq/ess-helm/README.md

 ### Ports

-For this simple setup you need to open the following ports :
+For this simple setup you need to open the following ports:
  - TCP 80: This port will be used for the HTTP connections of all services, which will redirect to the HTTPS connection.
  - TCP 443: This port will be used for the HTTPS connections of all services.
  - TCP 30881: This port will be used for the TCP WebRTC connections of Matrix RTC Backend.
  - UDP 30882: This port will be used for the Muxed WebRTC connections of Matrix RTC Backend.

+These ports will be exposed by default on a running ESS Community deployment.
+You can change that as needed, for instance if you have another service occupying 80/443.
+See the [Using an existing reverse proxy](#using-an-existing-reverse-proxy) section below.

-### K3s - Kubernetes single node setup
+### Kubernetes single node setup with K3s

 This guide suggests using K3s as the Kubernetes node hosting ESS Community.
 Other options are possible.
 You can use an existing Kubernetes cluster, or use other clusters like [microk8s](https://microk8s.io/).
-Any Kubernetes distribution is compatible with Element Community, so choose one according to your needs.
+Any Kubernetes distribution is compatible with ESS Community, so choose one according to your needs.

 The following will install K3s on the node, and configure its Traefik proxy automatically.
 If you want to configure K3s behind an existing reverse proxy on the same node, please see the [dedicated section](#using-an-existing-reverse-proxy).

-If you have a firewall running on your server, please follow [k3s official recommandations](https://docs.k3s.io/installation/requirements?os=debian#operating-systems).
+If you have a firewall running on your server, please follow the [K3s official recommendations](https://docs.k3s.io/installation/requirements?os=debian#operating-systems).
 1. Run the following command to install K3s:

 ```